 Now the last part of such system is to understand and document responsibilities so people in the team can focus on what matters the most and have a higher chance of deep work.

 So if this makes sense, I suggest not only reading but experiencing true asynchronous communication.
-And to do that, try using Teamhood – asynchronous work collaboration platform.
+And to do that, try using Teamhood – an asynchronous work collaboration platform.

 Now before we conclude, the last but very important part to note is that a switch from synchronous to asynchronous communication will have it’s cost.
 Mainly, peoples time.
-If we could plot out the time taken and benefits gained, it would be probably like crossing the chasm, you keep walking, but there is no end of mountain, until you reach a peak and finally see it.
+If we could plot out the time taken and benefits gained, it would be probably like crossing the chasm, you keep walking, but there is no end to mountain, until you reach a peak and finally see it.

 I believe it can take at least 2 months to start feeling boost of value from asynchronous communication, but that is very subjective and it will vary per team based on team’s maturity, digital dexterity and other various aspects.
 In worst case, such effort can become even costlier if prepared poorly, if team commitment is low and if wrong solution is taken.